root-project/root/README/ReleaseNotes/v618/index.md

 * [<a href='https://sft.its.cern.ch/jira/browse/ROOT-8777'>ROOT-8777</a>] -         Making it possible to turn off the `stdout` message in `RooMCStudy`

-## HEAD of the v6-18-00-patches branch
+## Release 6.18/04

-These changes will be part of the future 6.18/04.
+Released on September 11, 2019

 ## Core Libraries

-* Speed-up startup, in particular in case of no or poor network accesibility, by avoiding a network access that was used as input to generate a globally unique ID for the current process.
+* Speed-up startup, in particular in case of no or poor network accessibility, by avoiding a network access that was used as input to generate a globally unique ID for the current process.
  * This network access is replaced by a passive scan of the network interface.
 This